misha-dig/DevBoardDebugHighPowerSys/README.md

 # OneDevBoardInAll
 Development board with RP2040 MCU, USB Type-C Power Delivery, and built-in SWD debugging interface.
 No extra tools needed, saving time and money.
 Get everything in one board.
+Say goodbye to different USB ports.

 # Description
 A development board featuring the RP2040 microcontroller, equipped with USB Type-C Power Delivery and a built-in SWD debugging interface.
 This integrated solution eliminates the need for additional debugging tools, offering significant time and cost savings.
 Purchase one board that combines multiple functionalities, streamlining your development process.